braze-inc/cypress-plugin-snapshots/README.md

       "createDiffImage": true,       // Should a "diff image" be created, can be disabled for performance "resizeDevicePixelRatio": true,// Resize image to base resolution when Cypress is running on high DPI screen, `cypress run` always runs on base resolution
-      "threshold": 0.01,             // Amount in pixels or percentage before snapshot image is invalid "thresholdType": "percent"     // Can be either "pixels" or "percent" },
+      "threshold": 0.01,             // Amount in pixels or percentage before snapshot image is invalid "thresholdType": "percent"     // Can be either "pixel" or "percent" },
     "screenshotConfig": {            // See https://docs.cypress.io/api/commands/screenshot.html#Arguments
       "blackout": [],